dfinity/nns-dapp/HOWTO.md

 When there is a new topic we need to open an issue in the [Ledger ICP repo](https://github.com/Zondax/ledger-icp).

-We need to specify the number of the new proposal and the title that should be shown in the screen.
+We need to specify the number of the new topic and the title that should be shown in the screen.
 The title should be the same as the label in `en.governance.json` from the point above.

 ## New or changes in `nnsFunction`